Lola Ridge: Literary career

 Ridge sent a collection of her poems entitled Verses (1905) inspired by her childhood in Hokitika to A.G.
 Stephens at the Sydney Bulletin, but he declined to publish the collection.
 In 1918, Ridge gained considerable notice with her long poem, The Ghetto, first published in The New Republic.
 It was included in her first book, The Ghetto and Other Poems, published that year.
-The title poem portrays the Jewish immigrant community of Hester Street in the Lower East Side of New York, where Ridge lived for a time.
+The title poem portrays the Jewish immigrant community of Hester Street on the Lower East Side of Manhattan, where Ridge lived for a time.
 It explores the effects of capitalism, gender, and generational conflict in ways that bear comparison to the works of Charles Reznikoff.
 In addition, Ridge gave an empathetic portrayal of America's urban masses and immigrant communities.
 The book was a critical success.

 This recognition led to opportunities for Ridge; she became involved with and edited new avant-garde magazines such as Others in 1919, and Broom, founded in 1921 by Harold Loeb, for which she was the American editor from 1922 to 1923, while he published in Rome.
 While working with Loeb, she had an apartment next to the basement office of Broom in the townhouse of his estranged wife Marjorie Content.
 As part of her work at Others, Ridge gave a lecture tour in 1919 on "Women and the Creative Will," arguing that traditional gender roles were a form of patriarchal control used to suppress female creativity.

 Ridge published 61 poems from 1908 to 1937 in such leading magazines as Poetry, New Republic, The Saturday Review of Literature and Mother Earth.
 She was a contributing editor to The New Masses.

 She wrote and published four more books of poetry through 1935, and single poems into 1937.
 Her collections include The Ghetto, and Other Poems (1918), Sun-up, and Other Poems (1920), Red Flag (1927), Firehead (1930), and Dance of Fire (1935).
 Her work was also collected in anthologies.
 Her third book, Red Flag (1927) collected much of her political poetry.

 In 1929, Ridge was accepted for a residency at the writers colony of Yaddo.
 That year she published Firehead, a long poem that was a radical retelling of Jesus' crucifixion.
 It and her last book, published in 1935 were more philosophical compared to her earlier work.

 She was awarded a Guggenheim Fellowship in 1935.
 She received the Shelley Memorial Award from the Poetry Society of America in 1934 and 1935.
-Publishing until 1937, she died in 1941 of pulmonary tuberculosis.
+Publishing until 1937, she died in Brooklyn in 1941 of pulmonary tuberculosis.